Weighted Geometric Mean, Minimum Mediated Set, and Optimal Simple Second-Order Cone Representation: Introduction

 On the other hand, there are plenty of applications of weighted geometric mean inequalities in optimization.
-For instance: There are other types of inequalities that can be expressed by weighted geometric mean inequalities, and so the second-order cone representations for weighted geometric mean inequalities can immediately lead to second-order cone representations for these inequalities:
+For example: {\bf Second-order cone representations for other types of inequalities \cite[Lecture 3.3.1]{ben2001lectures}}.
+There are other types of inequalities that can be expressed by weighted geometric mean inequalities, and so the second-order cone representations for weighted geometric mean inequalities can immediately lead to second-order cone representations for these inequalities with rational powers: